darioriverat/monitoring-scripts/docs/log_rotation.md

 To prevent log files from growing too large, consider setting up log rotation with monitoring pause functionality:

 ## 1. Create Monitoring Control Script

+A single script to start and stop all monitoring services helps simplify management and prevents log loss.

 ```bash
 sudo vim /usr/bin/monitoring-control.sh
 ```

+> [!NOTE]
+> The following script allows you to set up multiple monitoring scripts.
+Make sure it manages only the intended target script(s).

 Add the following content:

-> [!NOTE]
-> The following script allows to setup multiple monitoring script.
-Ensure it manages the target script(s) only.

 ```bash
 #!/bin/bash